|

 Software Assisted Mental Representations of Chemistry Information Retrieval Tasks

 Different representations of chemical information are common place in patents.
 They influence the production of searchable data repositories, and also have a direct impact on the searcher's ability to formulate a reasonable search strategy.
 With a view to overcoming the difficulties in comprehending, translating and transforming visual representations of chemical compounds, options for using software assisted working methods are explored.
 The information-seeking behaviour of the patent searcher will be analysed in the context of a prior art search for new chemical entities.
 The performance of existing software, such as state of the art name-to-structure converters and chemical annotation tools, is not always satisfactory when applied to the uncontrolled representation of chemicals in patents.
 Possible approaches to improve the efficiency and reliability of the search task will be discussed.
 Common patterns in search tactics seem to be guided by domain knowledge, the structure of searchable data repositories and by the application of the patentability requirements for chemical inventions.
+The information and analysis provided by the presentation may be of relevance to designers in developing systems that will support the searcher in the cognitive processes used to formulate technical database queries and to adapt to the chemistry information retrieved at any stage during the search process.

 Text Mining Patents at Scale: Challenges and Successes